Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Introduction

 In order to prove that $\limsup_{n\to\infty}\mb{F}_{n}=\infty$, \cite{DKK2018} uses a strategy introduced by McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} which allows for the translation of discrete Lipschitz problems to the continuous setting.
 The aforementioned authors developed this strategy in order to answer a long standing open question of Gromov~\cite{Grom}, namely whether every two separated nets in Euclidean space are bilipschitz equivalent.
 McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} introduce methods of encoding measurable density functions $\rho\colon [0,1]^{d}\to (0,\infty)$ as separable nets in $\R^{d}$ and use these to prove that Gromov's question about separated nets is equivalent to the question of whether every bounded density $\rho\colon [0,1]^{d}\to (0,\infty)$ admits a bilipschitz solution $f\colon [0,1]^{d}\to \R^{d}$ to the pushforward equation

 McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} then resolve Gromov's question negatively by constructing $\rho$ for which \eqref{eq:pushforward} has no bilipschitz solutions.
-For the negative answer to Feige's question, the authors and Kopeck\'a constructed $\rho$ so that \eqref{eq:pushforward} additionally has no solutions in the larger class of Lipschitz mappings $f\colon [0,1]^{d}\to \R^{d}$.
-Moreover, in a recent paper \cite{DymondKaluza2019}, the author and Kalu\v za find densities $\rho$ for which \eqref{eq:pushforward} has no solutions in the class of homeomorphisms $f\colon [0,1]^{d}\to \R^{d}$ for which both $f$ and $f^{-1}$ have modulus of continuity bounded above by $\omega(t)=t\log\left(\frac{1}{t}\right)^{\varphi_{0}(d)}$ where $\varphi_{0}(d)\to 0$ as $d\to\infty$.
+For the negative answer to Feige's question, Kalu\v za, Kopeck\'a and the author constructed $\rho$ so that \eqref{eq:pushforward} additionally has no solutions in the larger class of Lipschitz mappings $f\colon [0,1]^{d}\to \R^{d}$.
+Moreover, in a recent paper \cite{DymondKaluza2019}, Kalu\v za and the author find densities $\rho$ for which \eqref{eq:pushforward} has no solutions in the class of homeomorphisms $f\colon [0,1]^{d}\to \R^{d}$ for which both $f$ and $f^{-1}$ have modulus of continuity bounded above by $\omega(t)=t\log\left(\frac{1}{t}\right)^{\varphi_{0}(d)}$, where $\varphi_{0}(d)\to 0$ as $d\to\infty$.